 Due to the use of git-submodules, devtools::install_github can no longer be used to install the latest version of R package.
 Thus, one has to run git to check out the code first:

 '''

 git clone --recursive https://github.com/dmlc/xgboost

 cd xgboost

 git submodule init

 git submodule update

+mkdir build

-cd R-package
+cd build

-R CMD INSTALL .
+cmake .. -DR_LIB=ON

+make -j4

+make install

 '''